Psychological Healing

 Questions and Answers

 I was sexually abused by my father and raped by my uncles.
-Now I’m a Lesbian, and I know that God loves me.
+Now I’m a Lesbian, and I know that God loves me as I am.

-Rape and incest are despicable crimes and grave sins.
-Yet in choosing to live a life-style defiant of chastity you “act out” the emotional pain of your abuse.
+Rape and incest are despicable crimes and grave sins, and children abused by persons who commit those sins suffer tremendous emotional trauma.
+Yet in choosing to live a life-style defiant of chastity you “act out” the emotional pain of your childhood abuse.
 That is, instead of seeking to heal the emotional wounds of the abuse through forgiveness and trust in God, you use your bodily sexuality to express the confusion and bitterness you feel about the failure of your mother and father to protect you from abuse.
+It’s as if you are saying, “I’m so angry that you allowed this to happen to me that I will desecrate love itself to pay you back for what I have had to suffer.”

 In healthy psychosexual development, the daughter’s bond of dependent neediness on the mother must be broken through her affection for her father.
-By “coming between” the daugher and the mother, the father ensures that the girl will eventually be able to give of herself to her own husband and children in holy service to God.
-But the master-slave dialectic by which one woman offers herself in total submission to another woman represents an angry rejection of the father’s proper symbolic protection of the family.
+By “coming between” the daughter and the mother, the father ensures that the girl will eventually be able to function independently in the world.
+But if the father bungles his role, the master-slave dialectic by which one woman gives herself in total submission to another woman represents an angry mockery of the father’s proper symbolic protection of the family.

-Moreover, the mannish affectations of the “master” in an unchaste relationship represent an identification with masculine brutality—which, in psychological language, is called
+Moreover, the masculine affectations of the “master” in such a relationship represent an identification with masculine brutality—which, in psychological language, is called

 identification with the aggressor.

-The master-slave dialectic also makes a mockery of true motherly love by reducing the mother’s love to caricatured extremes: the “mother’s” complete domination of the “child,” and the “child’s” complete submission to the “mother.”
+This master-slave dialectic can also be motivated by the girl’s unconscious hatred for her mother for failing to be a trustworthy source of emotional consolation.
+The dialectic thereby reduces true motherly love to caricatured extremes: the “mother’s” complete domination of the “child,” and the “child’s” complete submission to the “mother.”

-So, in his true love for you, God constantly calls you away from the unconscious anger at your parents that will lead you into spiritual self-destruction, and he calls you into the way of holiness.
-Just as Christ himself forgave those who persecuted him, you, too, can forgive those who hurt you, taking up your cross and following Christ in chastity and obedience—rather than make a mockery of divine love and protection.
+So, in His true love for you, God constantly calls you away from the unconscious anger at your parents that will lead you into spiritual self-destruction, and He calls you into the way of chaste holiness.
+Just as Christ Himself forgave those who persecuted Him, you, too, can forgive those who hurt you, taking up your cross and following Christ in chastity and obedience—rather than make a mockery of divine love and protection.

 Back to the list of questions